mongodb/mongo-spark/README.md

 $ ./sbt check
 ```

-To publish the signed jars:
+To publish the signed jars - first commit and tag all changes to publish.

 ```
-$ ./sbt +publish-signed
+$ ./sbt +publishArchives
 ```

 To publish to spark packages: